alvinxhan/PhyCLIP/README.md

 http://github.com/alvinxhan/PhyCLIP/wiki

 ## Installation
-PhyCLIP is written in Python 2.7 (no support for Python 3 currently) and depends on several python libraries and at least one ILP solver.
+PhyCLIP is written in Python 2.7 and depends on several python libraries and at least one ILP solver.

 To simplify the installation process, we highly reccomend that you use Anaconda, a free and open-source distribution of Python and package management system.
 Visit http://www.anaconda.com/download/ to download and install the **Python 2.7 version** distribution for your preferred OS.

+There is no support for Python 3 currently.
+However, if you are using a Python 3 Conda environment, you can still install/run PhyCLIP by first building a Python 2 Conda environment (see [Installation](http://github.com/alvinxhan/PhyCLIP/wiki/II.-Installation)).

 ### Prerequisite: Python libraries